jupdike/tsvg/README.md

 ## Command-line arguments

     Examples

       $ tsvg input.tsvg                        1.
 Convert input.tsvg to input.svg.
       $ tsvg input2.tsvg -a width:100          2.
-Convert input2.tsvg to input2.svg; pass argument "@width" as "100".
+Convert input2.tsvg to input2.svg; pass argument "@width"
+                                               as "100".
       $ tsvg *.tsvg -o tsvg-all.js -g window   3.
-Convert multiple .tsvg files to one .js file (can call window.TSVG.Templates["fname"]({additional: "args"}).render() to generate SVG
+Convert multiple .tsvg files to one .js file (can call
+                                               window.TSVG.Templates["fname"]({additional:
-                                               string).
+                                               "args"}).render() to generate SVG string).

     Options

-      -h, --help                print this usage help and exit -k, --keep                do not delete .js.map, .js and .tsx temp files (.tsvg -> .tsx -> .js -> .svg); overwrite them if they exist (default is to delete upon success, and to bail if those files exist -- so as not to delete anything important) -s, --src file.tsvg ...   (default if no flag specified) the input .tsvg files to process; by default x.tsvg will output x.svg (see --output below) -a, --args k:v ...        one or more k:v pairs passed to the template, where @k takes the value v, e.g.  tsvg --arg k:v  results in {k: 'v'}  passed to template -q, --quiet               produce no .svg ouput; generated .js code does not call console.log(TSVG.Templates[<mine>]().render());  as is the default, for
+      -h, --help                print this usage help and exit
+      -k, --keep                do not delete .js.map, .js and .tsx temp files (.tsvg -> .tsx -> .js ->
+                                .svg); overwrite them if they exist (default is to delete upon success, and
+                                to bail if those files exist -- so as not to delete anything important)
+      -f, --force               Always overwrite .js.map, .js and .tsx temp files (.tsvg -> .tsx -> .js ->
+                                .svg); they do not contain anything important
+      -s, --src file.tsvg ...   (default if no flag specified) the input .tsvg files to process; by default
+                                x.tsvg will output x.svg (see --output below)
+      -a, --args k:v ...        one or more k:v pairs passed to the template, where @k takes the value v,
+                                e.g.  tsvg --arg k:v  results in {k: 'v'}  passed to template
+      -q, --quiet               produce no .svg ouput; generated .js code does not call
+                                console.log(TSVG.Templates[<mine>]().render());  as is the default, for
                                 generating .svg files
-      -o, --output to/file.js   combine all .js code from all .tsvg src files into a single .js file, instead of generating .svg file(s); turns on --quiet as well -g, --global string       define the global object to attach templates code to; for example  --global window generates code   window['TSVG'] = TSVG;  this turns on --quiet as well -d, --dev                 a special flag for development, to force TypeScript files to be recompiled each time tsvg binary runs
+      -o, --output to/file.js   combine all .js code from all .tsvg src files into a single .js file,
+                                instead of generating .svg file(s); turns on --quiet as well
+      -g, --global string       define the global object to attach templates code to; for example  --global
+                                window generates code   window['TSVG'] = TSVG;  this turns on --quiet as
+                                well
+      -d, --dev                 a special flag for development, to force TypeScript files to be recompiled
+                                each time tsvg binary runs
 ## Future Work

 - --jshelper ClassName (-j flag) to allow one to specify external JS (ES6) code, a class to pull methods out of and add to generated code and 'this' object.